maneloudjida/SYSC4806_Amazin_bookstore/README.md

 2. what will I do next week?

 Mohammad Goolam Dustagheer

-1. Responsible for the implementaion of testing classes (user & book)
-2. Implementing the forget login page and reset password with controller/email.
+Responsible for the implementaion of testing classes (user & book) Implementing the forget login page and reset password with controller/email.

 Tareq Hanafi

-1. Implementation of the login and sign up pages.
+-Implementation of the login and sign up pages.
-2. Implementation of the user repository with the pages, along with figuring out how to implement 3rd party authentication.
+-Implementation of the user repository with the pages, along with figuring out how to implement 3rd party authentication.

 Nnamdi Okwechime
-1. Reponsible for the implementation of Cart and the cartTest.
-Setting up the project Travis CI and heroku
-2. Implementation of cartController & CartView.
+-Reponsible for the implementation of Cart and the cartTest.
+Setting up the project Travis CI and heroku -Implementation of cartController & CartView.

-Manel Oudjida
+Manel Oudjida (100945382)
-1. Setting up the project on github and heroku, responsible for the implementation of Entity classes (User, Role, Book) & repository classes(Bookrepository, userRepository) and project documentation.
+- Setting up the project on github.
+Responsible for the implementation of Entity classes (User, Role, Book) & repository classes(Bookrepository, userRepository).
+Project documentation and UML class diagram.
-2. Adding CSS and/or javascript to the page and implement a search bar on the booklist/home page.
+- what will I do next week?

 Kyle Smith
-1. Implementation of springbootapplication, the landing page, add book page, view book page, and their controllers.
+1. this week i set up the project as a springbootapplication, made the landing page, add book page, view book page, and their controllers.
 Also fixed annotations on the repos to make them CRUD.
-2. Restrict the add book page to only the owner user, add additional functionality to the view book page for owners.
+2. next week i will restrict the add book page to only the owner user, add additional functionality to the view book page for owners, possibly implement a search bar on the booklist/home page.